Your new design will be uploaded in:

 LITANIES

-Catholic Social Teaching: Rights and Responsibilities
+Catholic Social Teaching: Option for the Poor and Vulnerable

-Guardian Angels Catholic Primary School - Catholic Social Teaching
+St Joseph's Catholic Primary School - Catholic Social Teaching

 We are learning that God wants everyone to have what they need —